 57 E. Main St.

 I am having a bit of a love affair with Brasserie Four.
 This charming French bistro instantly transports me to Paris with its wine list and delicious offerings.
-I almost always get oysters (which are just as fresh as the ones I’ve had in Seattle) and their verte salad.
-The Moules Frites and Steak Frites are also to die for.
+I almost always get oysters (which are just as fresh as the ones you’ll find in Seattle).
+The Steak Frites here are life-changing (easily the best I’ve ever had with that insanely decadent veal glace & black pepper cream sauce).
+The cheese plate is always spectacular.

 4 E Main St.